 Access tokens for APIs are like passwords except worse.
 Let me tell you why.
 When you give me OAUTH2 permission to check your timeline, your e-mail, the pictures of your small adorable yet smelly baby I have that access to that for quite some time.

 You can change your password but this won’t revoke my token.
-Until you EXPLICITLY revoke my token (if your oauth provider even allows this) and if you can find this button.
+Until you EXPLICITLY revoke my token (if your OAUTH provider even allows this) and if you can find this button.
 And guess what.
-You won’t, because you’re an avarage user and an access token sounds more like an entry to a VIP club to you, “So better keep that”.
+You won’t, because you’re an average user and an access token sounds more like an entry to a VIP club to you, “So better keep that”.

 So since I own your precious tokens, you’re at risk.
 When someone hacks the site, the attacker can use my (read: your) access tokens to read all your data.
 Not so cool now, huh.

-So here we are explaining why you as a dev should start encrypting and securing these badboys right now.
-For all the safety of all babies out there.
+So here we are explaining why you as a dev should start encrypting and securing these bad boys right now.
+For the safety of all babies out there.

 In my next post I’ll start telling how I do that :)

 Hey you 👋 Want FREE resources to become the best developer and get a competitive edge?
 Subscribe!

 Would you like to stay up to date on ?
 Subscribe here!
 I'll only use your email to keep u up to date on new technology and software development tips.
 It wont be shared.
 Feel free to unsubscribe anytime!